 Average Car Insurance Rates by Age and State

 Why Age Affects Car Insurance Rates

-In 2014–2015, drivers aged 16 and 17 had the highest number of crashes per 100 million miles driven at 1,432.
-The number of crashes went down to 730 for ages 18–19 and 572 for drivers between 20 and 24 years of age.
-And as drivers enter into their 30s and 40s, the number of crashes decreases even more.
-Those in their 30s were involved in 328 crashes, and drivers in their 40s were involved in 314.
+The number of crashes went down to 730 for ages 18–19 and 572 for drivers between 20 and 24.
+And as drivers enter their 30s and 40s, numbers decreased even more — to 328 and 314, respectively.

 Why Gender Affects Car Insurance Rates